History of Gaza: Philistia

+Philistine pentapolis cities shown in red: Gaza, Ashdod, Ashkelon, Ekron, and Gath.

+Peleset warrior from the Medinet Habu temple; Peleset are generally identified with the Philistines.

+Investigation of the Iron Age activity on the tell upon which the Old City of Gaza itself sits has been hindered by the dense urban fabric and sociopolitical conditions.
+Excavations at Tell Jemmeh, the closet Philistine city located 12 km to south of Gaza City in the Negev has helped shed more light on the history of the early and late Iron Age period.

+What is clear in the historical record is that in this period, Gaza emerged as one of five Philistine city-states, each ruled by a king, and that for some 550 years, this city-centered kingdom exercised some independence, even when subjected to overarching and alternating Egyptian or Assyrian imperial rule.

+Gaza is one of three cities mentioned in the Egyptian Onomasticon of Amenope (c.
+1100 BCE), along with Isdud (Ashdod) and Asqalan.
+It is mentioned in association with a people named as Peleshet.
+Several scholars also see "the Canaan" of "Philistia" mentioned in an inscription (c.
+950-800 BCE) on the Padiiset statue as referring to Gaza.

 In the Hebrew Bible

 The Hebrew Bible mentions the Avvites occupying an area that extended as far as Gaza, and that these people were dispossessed by the Caphtorites from the island of Caphtor (modern Crete).
 Some scholars speculate that the Philistines were descendants of the Caphtorites.
 Gaza is also mentioned in the Hebrew Bible as the place where Samson was imprisoned and met his death.

-According to biblical accounts, Gaza fell to Israelite rule during the reign of King David in the early 11th century BCE.
-When the biblically postulated United Monarchy split around 930 BCE, the territory of the Philistines, including Gaza, became part of the Kingdom of Judah.
-Some historians today believe that these stories about Israelite/Judean rule over Philistia are not historical, but rather mythical.

 The prophets Amos and Zephaniah are believed to have prophesied that Gaza would be deserted.

+According to biblical accounts, Gaza fell to Israelite rule during the reign of King David in the early 11th century BCE, and when the United Monarchy split around 930 BCE, the territory of the Philistines, including Gaza, became part of the Kingdom of Judah.
+Historians and archaeologists today generally eschew treating the Bible as a historical source and identify these stories about Israelite/Judean rule over Philistia as mythical.

+Under Assyria and Egypt

+Tiglath-Pileser III trampling an enemy king, sometimes identified as Hanunu, in a relief from his palace in Kalhu.
+The conquest of Gaza, among other nations, are described in the surrounding inscriptions.